With a Little Help from My Friends

-"With a Little Help from My Friends" is a song by the English rock band the Beatles, from their 1967 album Sgt.
+"With a Little Help from My Friends" is a song recorded by English rock band the Beatles for their 1967 album Sgt.
 Pepper's Lonely Hearts Club Band.
-It was written by John Lennon and Paul McCartney and sung by drummer Ringo Starr (as Sgt.
-Pepper singer, Billy Shears), his lead vocal for the album.
-As the second track on the album, it segues from the applause of the title track.
+It was written by Paul McCartney and John Lennon, and is sung by drummer Ringo Starr (as Sgt.
+Pepper singer Billy Shears), his lead vocal for the album.
+As the second track on the album, it segues from the applause on the title track.

-A subsequent recording of the track by Joe Cocker became a success in 1968—topping the UK Singles Chart—and an anthem for the Woodstock era.
+A subsequent recording of the track by Joe Cocker from his album of the same name became a success in 1968—topping the UK Singles Chart—and an anthem for the Woodstock era.
 In 1978, the Beatles' recording, paired with "Sgt.
-Pepper's Lonely Hearts Club Band", was reissued as a single, and peaked at number 63 in Britain and number 71 in the United States.
+Pepper's Lonely Hearts Club Band", was reissued as a single, and peaked at number 63 in Britain and number 71 on the United States Billboard Hot 100.
 Starr has regularly performed the song in concert as a solo artist.
 The song was ranked number 311 on Rolling Stone's list of the 500 Greatest Songs of All Time.